Creating an Estate Plan with Trusts

 Postpone the Delivery of a Gift

 A trust allows the donor to delay the delivery of a gift until a certain event occurs (i.e. a beneficiary turns a certain age, or achieves a certain level of education, etc.) For example, a grandparent could leave property to a grandchild but the grandchild dictate that the grandchild receive one half of the property at age 25 and the other half at age 30.

 A trust can be used to keep assets away from creditors or to ensure that governmental assistance for a disabled beneficiary will continue.
 For example, a father believes that his son is responsible with money but has concerns about potential creditors in the future.
 If the father puts the money into a trust that contains a spendthrift clause, the assets will generally be protected from the child's creditors.

 Probate is the court supervised process of distributing assets from the deceased person to a beneficiary.
 In Tennessee, probate takes approximately 6 months at a minimum to complete.
 As such, many people want to avoid probate due to the length of time it requires and the cost of paying an attorney.
 Assets places into a revocable living trust will not pass through probate.
 An experienced lawyer can help devise a plan that will help avoid probate and its expenses.

 There are numerous amounts of trusts.
 Some of the most common are:

-- Revocable Trust or a Living Trust.
-Most of the time, this trust is created in order to avoid probate, ensure secrecy of your assets, and to help plan for incapacity.
-The grantor created the trust during his lifetime, moving all his assets inside the trust, and then acts as both trustee and beneficiary for his lifetime.
+- Revocable Living Trust.
+Most of the time, a revocable living trust is created in order to avoid probate, ensure secrecy of your assets, and to help plan for incapacity.

 - Trusts for Children.
 Because Tennessee law prohibits minors from inheriting any asset until they turn 18, a minor's trust is created in an estate plan to make sure those assets are properly managed and to help avoid a guardianship.